FenixAlliance/ABS.Docs/Online-Services/Infinity-Comex-Marketplace/Policies/Returns-Policy.md

 -   Request a return for replacement within: 30 days

 This is our Non-Contract Cell Phone Return Policy.
-For items covered by this policy (those products for which Fenix Alliance S.A.S states "This item is covered by Fenix Alliance S.A.S's Non-Contract Cell Phone Return Policy"), you must request a return within 30 days of the invoice date for this policy to apply.
+For items covered by this policy (those products for which Alliance Business Holdings S.A.S states "This item is covered by Alliance Business Holdings S.A.S's Non-Contract Cell Phone Return Policy"), you must request a return within 30 days of the invoice date for this policy to apply.
 Products covered by this policy may only be returned for a replacement of the same item.
 If the original item is no longer available, a refund in the amount of the price originally paid will be issued.
 Products subject to this policy cannot be returned for a refund.

 ### Services and Extended Warranties Return Policy